emildekeyser/distributed-applications/exercises/01-basics/13-iex/assignment.md

 ## Task

-Launch the Elixir shell and play around for it, for at least a whole jiffy.
+Launch the Elixir shell and play around for it, for at least a whole [moment](https://en.wikipedia.org/wiki/Moment_(time)).